DsbGit99/Choose-Your-Own-Adventure/README.md

 ## Acknowledgements
 Credit to *Tech with Tim* on YouTube for providing a [project tutorial](https://www.youtube.com/watch?v=_1P0Uqk50Ps).

 **NOTE:** This is a pedagogical project.
-I have followed along while providing code comments, improvements, modernization as I see fit along the way.
+I have followed along while providing code comments, improvements, and modernization as I see fit along the way.